kipwoker/SoundCloud.API.Client/README.md

 If your token expires you can use soundCloudConnector.RefreshToken.

 #Interface
-All methods contains in SoundCloudClient:
+All methods reside in SoundCloudClient:
 ```c#
 public interface ISoundCloudClient
 {